malasiaa/arduino_temp-moist_sensing/README.md

 ## Overview

 The Arduino board reads data from a moisture sensor connected to analog pin A2 and a DS18B20 temperature sensor connected to digital pin 2.
 It logs this data periodically and controls an LED connected to digital pin 7 based on the moisture level.

 A Python script (import_serial.py) is used to log data received from the Arduino over serial communication.
-This script saves the data to a text file (serial_log_XXXXX.txt) in project directory for further analysis.
+This script saves the data to a text file (serial_log_XXXXX.txt) in the project directory for further analysis.

+The sketch was done on VS Code IDE with PlatformIO extension, with the config file [platformio.ini](https://github.com/malasiaa/arduino_temp-moist_sensing/blob/main/platformio.ini).

 #### Components Used: